Growing the garden

 Julian Reed

-Philip Oostenbrink's lent us some unusual Aspidistra as well as Boehmeria, a member of the nettle family.
+Philip Oostenbrink lent us some unusual Aspidistra as well as Boehmeria, a member of the nettle family.
 He's recently been in Japan researching plants from his National Collections.
+View a list of plants in Philip's Aspidistra National Collection and Philip's & Bruce's Boehmeria National Collection.

-Julian Reed's kindly provided plants from two of his Collections of hardy ferns: Polypodium and Polystichum.
+Julian Reed kindly provided plants from two of his Collections of hardy ferns: Polypodium and Polystichum.

 Maria & Geum Plants For RHS Chelsea 2026 Photo Jeremy Heffer Permission Given